GreenComfyTea/MHR-Overlay/README.md

-# Monster Hunter Rise Overlay Mod
+# "MHR Overlay" Mod for Monster Hunter: Rise

+Exposes in-game data about monsters, creatures, players and damage.
+Draws a highly customizable UI.

 **This mod is solely intended to empower players with means of self-improvement.
 Please don't use the information provided by this tool to make hurtful comments and actions toward other players.**

 # Links